kurazu/promises/article/promises.md

 4. render
 5. go to 1

 As we can see the event loop has a special step just for dealing with *microtasks*.
-The most interesting point about this step how different it is from processing a *task*. *Microtasks* are processed always until the queue is completely exhausted.
+The most interesting point about this step how different it is from processing a *task*. *Microtasks* are processed always until their queue is completely exhausted.
 That means that the browser UI rendering etc. is suspended untill **all** *microtasks* are processed.

 It's worth mentioning, that one can create new *microtasks* from within another *microtask*, which means that we can easily write code that will prevent the *microtask* queue from ever being empty and thus will *hang* our browser.

-From this we can draw a conclusion that microtasks are efficient (there is much less overhead in processing *microtasks* compared to *tasks*), but they should not be used for long-running sets of computations, because the browser will be unresponsive to the user while *microtasks* are running.
+We can draw a conclusion that microtasks are efficient (there is much less overhead in processing *microtasks* compared to *tasks*), but they should not be used for long-running sets of computations, because the browser will be unresponsive to the user while *microtasks* are running.

 ## Alternatives